-If it is ChECS receiving the portal form, they will load this as a contact on the case management system and complete initial triage checks, looking at the information you have provided, the concerns, the risk factors and the protective factors in place.
-They will speak to the family where possible and will also check the history for that child / young person on the system.
-Risk assessed, threshold decisions will then be made by a social worker and their manager.
-This may result in the contact being sent to a social care team to progress accordingly based on risk, it may be sent through to the Family Help front door team as the threshold sits at lower tier Targeted Help, or it may result in advice and guidance back to the professional.

-A similar process is in place for triage within the Family Help front door team but they may complete additional checks including health and education to determine who is best placed to offer any necessary early help provision as it is a whole partnership responsibility at this level.
+Once the portal form is received, this will be loaded as a contact on the case management system and initial triage checks completed, looking at the information you have provided, the concerns, the risk factors and the protective factors in place.
+They will speak to the family where possible and will also check the history for that child/young person on the system.
+Risk assessed, threshold decisions will then be made and where necessary additional checks including health and education to determine who is best placed to offer any necessary early help provision as it is a whole partnership responsibility at this level.